oblivia-simplex/Narrativity/1_moriarty.md

 diary.
 A display of the invisible.
 Of visible decay.
 The mode here is eliminative.
 It is the only mouth she has left.

-\"Piece of Ass Lost.\" The necropolis pictured by a dead poet in Ellroy\'s **Clandestine**.
+"Piece of Ass Lost."
+The necropolis pictured by a dead poet in Ellroy's **Clandestine**.
 Poet cop.
 The mouthpiece of fate.
 Exploitation as love.
-Women who don\'t get older.
+Women who don't get older.
 Women as men.
-It doesn\'t matter.
+It doesn't matter.
 The U.S. number one in violent death just past Mexico and Brazil.
 First in the First World and the Third.
 The guardian of the infested spirit.
 Someone follows a woman.
 She is not a muse but a fate.
 She talks too much..
 They drink together.They eat.
 Is she one of